 A typical waist trainer uses metal hook and eye closures.
 If yours is the same, close the bottom hook around the narrowest part of your midsection first then slowly pull the trainer down as you continue.

 If your trainer uses a zipper, simply hold it down as you slowly zip up, like you would any body hugging dress or pair of jeans.
-For waist trainers utilizing lace or Velcro, first adjust it to your comfort level and slowly tighten as you go.
+For cinchers utilizing lace or Velcro, first adjust it to your comfort level and slowly tighten as you go.

-For those just starting out with their waist training, it is ideal for your undergarment to fit comfortably at its loosest setting – nothing too tight or too loose right off the bat.
+For those just starting out with their core training, it is ideal for your undergarment to fit comfortably at its loosest setting – nothing too tight or too loose right off the bat.

 For how long should you wear it?